Certora/Documentation/docs/gambit/gambit.md

 [
   {
     "description": "<brief summary of mutant>",
-    "diff": "<stdout of `diff` command on the mutant and original file>" "id": "0",
+    "diff": "<stdout of `diff` command on the mutant and original file>", "id": "0",
     "name": "out/path/to/mutant.sol"
   },
-  ...
+  "..."
 ]
 ```